Alan Greenspan: 2008 financial crisis and the Great Recession

 Greenspan was not alone in his opposition to derivatives regulation.
 In a 1999 government report that was a key driver in the passage of the Commodity Futures Modernization Act of 2000—legislation that clarified that most over-the-counter derivatives were outside the regulatory authority of any government agency—Greenspan was joined by Treasury Secretary Lawrence Summers, Securities and Exchange Commission Chairman Arthur Levitt, and Commodity Futures Trading Commission Chairman William Ranier in concluding that "under many circumstances, the trading of financial derivatives by eligible swap participants should be excluded from the CEA" (Commodity Exchange Act).
 Other government agencies also supported that view.

-In Congressional testimony on October 23, 2008, Greenspan acknowledged that he was "partially" wrong in opposing regulation and stated "Those of us who have looked to the self-interest of lending institutions to protect shareholder's equity—myself especially—are in a state of shocked disbelief."
+In Congressional testimony on October 23, 2008, Greenspan acknowledged that he was "partially" wrong in opposing regulation and stated, "Those of us who have looked to the self-interest of lending institutions to protect shareholders' equity—myself especially—are in a state of shocked disbelief."
 Referring to his free-market ideology, Greenspan said: "I have found a flaw.
 I don't know how significant or permanent it is.
 But I have been very distressed by that fact."
-When Representative Henry Waxman (D-CA) pressed him to clarify his words.
+Representative Henry Waxman (D-CA) pressed him to clarify his words.
 "In other words, you found that your view of the world, your ideology, was not right, it was not working," Waxman said.
 "Absolutely, precisely", Greenspan replied.
 "You know, that's precisely the reason I was shocked, because I have been going for 40 years or more with very considerable evidence that it was working exceptionally well."
 Greenspan admitted fault in opposing regulation of derivatives and acknowledged that financial institutions didn't protect shareholders and investments as well as he expected.

 Matt Taibbi described the Greenspan put and its bad consequences saying: "every time the banks blew up a speculative bubble, they could go back to the Fed and borrow money at zero or one or two percent, and then start the game all over", thereby making it "almost impossible" for the banks to lose money.
 He also called Greenspan a "classic con man" who, through political savvy, "flattered and bullshitted his way up the Matterhorn of American power and ... jacked himself off to the attention of Wall Street for 20 consecutive years".

 In the documentary film Inside Job, Greenspan is cited as one of the persons responsible for the 2008 financial crisis.
 He is also named in Time magazine as one of the "25 People to Blame for the Financial Crisis".

+During the testimony, Greenspan admitted that he had lost his understanding of how the system works.
+This led the philosopher Bernard Stiegler to say that he got proletarianized, meaning that he got deskilled by delegating his knowledge to machines.